lapwinglabs/prok/Readme.md

 ## Features

-* Processes run as a group, making it easier to manage processes
+* Processes live and die as a group.
+This makes it easier to manage multiple processes.
 * Filter logs by process name (ex. `LOG=web:*`)
 * Procfile parser and environment parser well tested from `node-foreman`
 * Supports arbitrary `Procfile` and environment configurations